-A survey of Brazilian novels by Annabel Gaskell, with help from Stuart Allen
+A survey of some Brazilian novels in translation by Annabel Gaskell, with help from Stuart Allen

 I don’t know about you, but I’m distinctly underwhelmed by the World Cup, and football in general.
 However, given that a large proportion of the world’s attention is currently directed at Brazil for the tournament, I thought that we booklovers could offer some support to the footie fans in the form of a Brazilian reading list.

 In the UK, the author from Brazil who comes closest to being a household name, is mostly famous for a short novel which I really didn’t like, but millions around the world adore.
 He’s Paulo Coelho and, of course, that book was The Alchemist.
-Much better that you should read Veronika Decides to Die or Eleven Minutes instead, both of which I enjoyed a lot and are unmired by the mystic fabulism that so got my goat.
+Much better that you should read Veronika Decides to Die or Eleven Minutes instead, both of which are translated by Margaret Jull Costa.
+They are unmired by the mystic fabulism that so got my goat before.